Yaka12/Smart-Spaces/README.md

 Generally, these algorithms had difficulties to get the correct results on the images where the mannequin differs by its posture.
 To get better results, a preprocessing step was added, which is a Gaussian blurring in order to catch more spatial information for these images.

+This can be found in the Saliency Maps folder, the preprocessing can be found in the Preprocessing notebook.

 ### Deep learning

 * Grad-CAM: Why did you say that?
 Visual Explanations from Deep Networks via Gradient-based Localization (https://arxiv.org/pdf/1610.02391v1.pdf using the Keras-vis library (https://raghakot.github.io/keras-vis/)

+This can be found in the DeepLearning_Attention notebook.